akhesaCaro/akhesaCaro.github.io/marshallable_types.md

 Dense "EUR" 2%1
 ```

-or a more simpler type/object, still accurate
+or a more simpler type/object

 ```Haskell
 data Price = Price { amount :: Rational
 currency :: String }
 ```

+What should I do?

+Using the same type/object and forget about modelling as accurate as possible my domain?
+Nah...

+Using the same type/object and forget about my serialization instance and handle it manually?
+It is too much bowler plate!
+No!

+...

-Okay, I can construct an other type/object with my specific type and have conversions functions allowing me to map both.
+Okay then, I can construct an other type/object with my specific type and have conversions functions allowing me to map from a modelisation to other.
+Nice!

 ```Haskell